alexpritc/AINT155-Coursework-Top-Down-Game/README.md

 # Instructions for usage

-1. Download the repositry.
+1. Double click the folder "Prototype Build"

-2. Double click the .exe file in Prototype Builds
+2. Click on and download the .exe file inside ("Prototype-Build.exe")

-3. Run the game and enjoy!
+3. Run said executable file and enjoy!

 # References